karadogankaan/nanosecond_cpu_usage_plotter/README.md

 # Build
 Steps to build this program:
 First of all, if there is no Git: we install it by typing sudo apt-get install git.
 Then we can clone our project and run it with the make command.
-1) You can clone it with git clone &lt;repository_url&gt;.
+- You can clone it with git clone &lt;repository_url&gt;.
 You must know the url of the file to be cloned.
-2)Go to the directory of the makefile and the file where the program is created.
+- Go to the directory of the makefile and the file where the program is created.
-3)Terminale : You can build this program by typing 'make -f Makefile.mak'.
+- Terminale : You can build this program by typing 'make -f Makefile.mak'.

 # Installation
 To install the program on the system: